26200602/SIA-Agentic-AI-Architecture/docs/intent-driven-fsm-governance.md

 ## Conclusion
 Stop waiting for frontier models to fit the enterprise.
 Sovereign Infrastructure Architecture (SIA) provides the non-intrusive governance layer required to lock down compliance today, enabling the safe deployment of autonomous intelligence tomorrow.

-## This document was structured with the help of AI, and curated by MSK
+This document was structured with the help of AI, and curated by Sana.M